 This course deals with the federal and state safety laws pertaining to supervisory employees.
 Penalty procedures used by both federal and state agencies will be studied.
 Governmental agency roles and responsibilities will be presented along with a review of research programs that seek new solutions to the problems presented by occupational safety and health.
 Students will gain a broad understanding of OSHA standards and safety regulations.
 Emphasis is placed on managing and inspecting a safety and health program in the mining industry.

-MN 112 A Comparative History of Mining
+MN 112 Cultural Issues and Cotemporary History of the Mining Industry